SIPp/sipp/README.md

 _The SIPp master branch (3.7.x) requires a modern C++11 compiler._

-There are several optional flags to enable features (SIP-over-TLS, SIP-over-SCTP, media playback from PCAP files and the GNU Statistical libbraries for random distributions):
+There are several optional flags to enable features (SIP-over-TLS, SIP-over-SCTP, media playback from PCAP files and the GNU Scientific Libraries for random distributions):

 ```
 cmake . -DUSE_SSL=1 -DUSE_SCTP=1 -DUSE_PCAP=1 -DUSE_GSL=1